 2. What rides are offered on Disney Genie+?
-What about with a la carte Lightning Lane?
+What about with paid individual Lightning Lane?

-Disneyland will be offering up to 19 attractions with Genie+ for the single daily fee, with one more to come likely later this year.
+Disneyland launched with 19 attractions between the 2 parks on Genie+ for the single daily fee, with one more to come likely later this year.
 Those include:

 Disneyland Park Attractions Available on Genie+ (12)

 - Buzz Lightyear Astro Blasters

 - Indiana Jones

 - Mickey and Minnie’s Runaway Railway (*new as of October 11, 2023)